Perennial

 Plant in well-drained soil — wet feet will rot it quickly.
 Cut back to 6 inches in early spring to encourage bushy growth.
 Avoid fertilizing.
 Looks best planted in groups of 3–5.

-See russian sage in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring russian sage alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring russian sage alongside companion plants.

 Frequently Asked Questions